ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

   encoded in the URI as "2001%3Adb8%3A%3A42".

 * If present, the IP prefix length in "target" SHALL be preceded by a percent-encoded slash ("/"): "%2F".
-The IP prefix length MUST represent an integer between 0 and the length of the IP address in bits, inclusive.
+The IP prefix length MUST represent a decimal integer between 0 and the length of the IP address in bits, inclusive.

-* "ipproto" MUST represent an integer between 0 and 255 inclusive, or the wildcard value "*".
+* "ipproto" MUST represent a decimal integer between 0 and 255 inclusive, or the wildcard value "*".

 ~~~ ascii-art